 Visiting Bayham Abbey

 We came here with our young children, and I think they were more interested in running around the wide green lawns of the abbey than learning about its history or architecture!
 They did enjoy the Dower House, though, with its elegant rooms.
 The location beside the river is quite fabulous, and you can see why Bayham was sketched by artists like JMW Turner; it really is a lovely site.

 Address: Furnace Lane, Frant, East Sussex, England, TN3 8LP

 Attraction Type: Abbey

-Location: 5 m E Tunbridge Wells, East Sussex, off B2169
+Location: Five miles east of Tunbridge Wells, East Sussex, off B2169

 Website: Bayham Abbey

 English Heritage - see also: English Heritage memberships (official website)

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 13th century (Time Period) - Medieval (Time Period) -